 It is ideal for your placenta to be encapsulated within 3 days after birth.
 I pick up your placenta from your place of birth, and return it in capsule form with 24-48 hours.
 I follow OSHA guidelines for the safe handling and disposal of human tissue in all stages of the process.

-The preparation involves two parts: Part 1 – I bless your placenta and give thanks for the work it has done and will continue to do, then prepare it for steaming, along with lemon, ginger and jalapeno.
+The preparation involves two parts: Part 1 – I bless your placenta and give thanks for the work it has done and will continue to do, then prepare it for steaming, along with lemon, ginger and jalapeño.
+It is steamed for 30 minutes.
 Then I slice it very thin and spread the strips on a foil-lined cookie sheet.
-It is then baked in an oven on the very lowest setting possible, or in a food dehydrator, for about 8 hours.
+It is then baked in an oven at 170 degrees for 8-10 hours.
 Part 2 – the dried strips are ground in an electric grinder.
 The fine powder is then put into the gel caps, and the capsules are stored in a jar.

-My fee for the Placenta Encapsulation is $200; $250 if you live north of N 175th St or south of S 200th St or east of Lake Washington.
+My fee for the Placenta Encapsulation is $200; $250 if you live north of N 155th St or south of 405/Hwy 518 or east of Lake Washington.
 A $25 deposit is required when you sign up, the balance is due when I deliver your capsules.

 I will work on a sliding scale, so please don’t let cost be a barrier if you would like this service!